spences10/svelte-migration-action/README.md

 - Detailed code transformation examples
 - Context-aware migration suggestions
 - Best practices for Svelte 5 patterns
-- Performance optimization tips
+- Performance optimisation tips

 ## 📊 Example Output

 When the action runs, it will:

-1. **Analyze your Svelte files** for migration patterns
+1. **Analyse your Svelte files** for migration patterns
 2. **Generate a detailed report** with line-by-line findings
 3. **Post a PR comment** with actionable recommendations